 David Spyker was appointed President and Chief Executive Officer in January 2021.
 Mr. Spyker served as Freehold's Interim President and Chief Executive Officer from September 2020 to January 2021.
-Mr. Spyker joined in November 2016 as Vice President, Production and was appointed Chief Operating Officer in March 2019.
-Prior thereto, he held various roles at Anderson Exploration Ltd., Anderson Energy Ltd., and Anderson Energy Inc. Mr. Spyker has over 30 years of industry experience.
-He holds a Bachelor of Science degree in Mechanical Engineering from the University of Alberta and is a member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
-He currently serves on the Board of Governors of the Canadian Association of Petroleum Producers (CAPP) and is a member of the Institute of Corporate Directors.
+Mr. Spyker joined Freehold in November 2016 as Vice President, Production and was appointed Chief Operating Officer in March 2019.
+Mr. Spyker has over 35 years of industry experience.

+Mr. Spyker holds a Bachelor of Science degree in Mechanical Engineering from the University of Alberta and is a member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
+He currently serves on the Board of Governors of the CAPP and is a member of the Institute of Corporate Directors.

-Board and Committee Membership 2022 Meeting Attendance
+Board and Committee Membership 2023 Me eting Attendance

-Board of Directors 6//6 (100%)
+Board of Directors 9/9 (100%)

-Securities held 1 Units Market Value 2
+Securities Held Units1 Market Value 2

-Freehold Common Shares 120,000 \$1,899,600
+Common Shares 160,000 \$2,190,400

+DRSUs 3 N/A -

-DSUs 3 N/A
+DSUs 3 N/A -

-Total Common and DSUs 120,000 \$1,899,600
+Total Common Shares, DRSUs and DSUs 160,000 \$2,190,400

-Director Share Ownership 4
+Director Share Ownership

-N/A
+N/A 4

 Other Public Boards

 None

-- 1. Holdings as of December 31, 2022. - TSX Closing Price on December 31, 2022. - As a member of management, Mr. Spyker is not eligible to receive DSUs. - As a member of management, Mr. Spyker is not required to meet the Director Share Ownership Guideline applicable to Non-Management Directors.
-Mr. Spyker is subject to, and has met, the Executive Share Ownership Guideline as described on page 54.
+- Holdings as of December 31, 2023. - Calculated using the TSX Closing Price of the Common Shares on December 31, 2023. - As a member of management, Mr. Spyker is not eligible to receive DRSUs and DSUs. - As a member of management, Mr. Spyker is not required to meet the Director Share Ownership Guideline applicable to Non-Management Directors.
+Mr. Spyker is subject to, and has met, the Executive Share Ownership Guideline as described on page 48.

-Calgary, Alberta

-Director since: 2013
+Calgary, Alberta Director since: 2013 Age: 69

-Age: 68

-2022 annual meeting

-vote for: 99.59%

-Aidan M. Walsh Independent Director
+Aidan M. Walsh

 Aidan Walsh is a corporate director.
 Prior to April 30, 2020, he was Chief Executive Officer of Baccalieu Energy Inc. (Calgary), a private junior oil and gas company that he co-founded in 2008.
 Mr. Walsh has over 43 years of oil and gas experience in production, marketing, transportation, acquisitions, finance, facility engineering, and construction.
 He is a proven negotiator and a strategic thinker with strong leadership and analytical skills.
 He has experience interacting with industry partners as well as regulators and federal and provincial government representatives on issues affecting the Canadian oil and gas industry.

-Mr. Walsh has a Bachelor of Engineering degree in Mechanical Engineering from Memorial University of Newfoundland and a Masters of Business Administration degree from the University of Calgary.
-He is a member of the Association of Professional Engineers and Geoscientists of Alberta (APEGA).
+Mr. Walsh has a Bachelor of Engineering degree in Mechanical Engineering from Memorial University of Newfoundland and a Master of Business Administration degree from the University of Calgary.
+He is a member of APEGA.
 Mr. Walsh holds the ICD.D designation from the Institute of Corporate Directors and is a member thereof.
-He is a former director and Chair of the Explorers and Producers Association of Canada (EPAC).
+He is a former director and Chair of EPAC.

-Board and Committee Membership 2022 Meeting Attendance
+Board and Committee Membership 2023 Me eting Attendance

-Board of Directors 6/6 (100%)
+Board of Directors 9/9 (100%)

 Audit Committee 4/4 (100%)

 Reserves Committee (Chair) 2/2 (100%)

-Securities held 1 Units Market Value 2
+Securities Held Units 1 Market Value 2

-Freehold Common Shares 31,685 \$501,574
+Common Shares 31,685 \$433,768

+DRSUs 3,549 \$48,586

-DSUs 83,612 \$1,323,578
+DSUs 93,553 \$1,280,741

-Total Common and DSUs 115,297 \$1,825,152
+Total Common Shares, DRSUs and DSUs 128,787 \$1,763,095

 Director Share Ownership

 Guideline met

 Other Public Boards

 None

-- 1. Holdings as of December 31, 2022. - 2.
-TSX Closing Price on December 31, 2022.
+- Holdings as of December 31, 2023. - Calculated using the TSX Closing Price of the Common Shares on December 31, 2023.